Corneal Transplant

 How Much Does a Corneal Transplant Cost?

 The cost of corneal transplant surgery will depend on the extent of work done to the eye, anesthesia and hospital fees, and more.
 As stated earlier, we invite each patient to come in for a consultation before their procedure, during which we will discuss the plan for surgery and go over financial options.
 Please note that we accept all major credit cards and work with CareCredit®, a third-party lender that can help arrange flexible payment plans for several conditions and treatments.
-We are also happy to speak with insurance providers where applicable.

 If you believe you are in need of a corneal transplant, please contact Riverside EyeCare Professionals today.